California Golden Bears: Calgorithm

 During the 2024 college football season, Cal's online fanbase drew national attention for its unique and self-deprecating usage of memes on the website X (formerly Twitter).
-Known as the Calgorithm (coined by Jessica Smetana), their humor largely played on the stereotype of Berkeley students as left-leaning.
-It also relied heavily on AI generated images.
-The trend rose to prominence with a post directed at Auburn official twitter account after they lost to Cal declaring "You just lost to the woke agenda."
-The image featured a picture of former Cal quarterback Fernando Mendoza alongside Kamala Harris, Joe Biden, Cal's mascot Oski, and a rainbow.
+Known as the Calgorithm (coined by Jessica Smetana), the movement rose to prominence when Cal fan and graduate student Miles Goodman posted a meme directed at Auburn's official account after Cal's upset win, declaring "You Just Lost To The Woke Agenda".
+The image featured a picture of former Cal quarterback Fernando Mendoza alongside Kamala Harris, Joe Biden, Cal's mascot Oski, a rainbow, and an electoral map of the United States showing a landslide victory for the Democratic Party.
 The post has received over 5 million views.
+The humor largely played on the stereotype of Berkeley students as left-leaning.
 Other posts referenced DEI and Critical race theory.
 A group of fans also created a parody of Chappell Roan's song "Hot to Go!" entitled "Ott to Go."
 The increased interest was cited as a contributing factor in College GameDay visiting Cal for the first time on October 5.